arkency/posts/posts/2017-09-27-using-state-machine-with-event-sourced-entities-ruby.md

     end
 ```

-So at the end I decided that it's probably not worth in many use-cases to use this particular gem with our way of writing event sourced entities.
+So at the end, I decided that it's probably not worth in many use-cases to use this particular gem with our way of writing event sourced entities.
 The benefits are small and most features of the library cannot be used easily without introducing problems.

 Perhaps there is a different library out there for defining state machines that could play nicer with event sourcing and `aggregate_root`.
 But I haven't found it yet.
+The struggle for a nice code involves a lot failed experiments.